 What Is a Sales Development Representative (SDR)?

-An SDR is a sales professional who connects with leads.
+A Sales Development Representative (SDR) is a sales professional who improves your business development by connecting and qualifying leads.
 His or her ultimate goal is to determine whether he or she is a viable customer.

 These professionals use their skills in research and communication to gather valuable firmographic data, better understand the needs of a particular lead, and handle common objections.

-If an SDR gives a lead the green light, he or she will try to connect the lead with a salesperson.
+If a sales development rep gives a lead the green light, he or she will try to connect the lead with a salesperson.
 The next step depends on your strategy.
-For instance, you might want your SDRs to organize product demos, technical calls, or strategy calls.
+For instance, you might want your sales development reps to organize product demos, technical calls, or strategy calls.

-As you can see, an SDR plays a key role in moving leads through your sales pipeline.
-Because of his or her hard work, your sales representatives can focus on closing deals with viable customers, instead of wasting their time on uninterested or unrealistic leads.
+As you can see, an SDR plays a key role in business development, moving leads through your sales pipeline.
+Because of his or her hard work, your sales reps can focus on closing deals with qualified leads, instead of wasting their time on uninterested or unrealistic leads.

 If you find that your salespeople struggle to identify viable leads, an SDR could prove to be very valuable.
-Sales departments with lots of leads often hire multiple SDRs to expedite the typical sales cycle.
+Sales departments with lots of leads often hire multiple sales development reps to expedite the typical sales cycle.

 In terms of the profile, you’ll find that this position is often entry-level.
 So it’s perfect for recent graduates or sales professionals with minimal experience.
-The best SDRs have amazing communication skills and lots of stamina and enthusiasm.
+The best sales development reps have amazing communication skills and lots of stamina and enthusiasm.

-SDRs must also be able to stay organized and manage their time.
-These are two critical abilities will help them maximize their output and fuel your sales team with the qualified leads they need.
+Sales development reps must also be able to stay organized and manage their time.
+These are two critical abilities will help them maximize their output and give sales reps the qualified leads they need.

-Be sure to read this post if you want to know more about the ways SDRs differ from business development representatives.
+Be sure to read this post if you want to know more about the ways sales development reps differ from business development representatives (BDRS).
+Learn more about business development representatives in this article.

 What Does a Sales Development Representative Do?

-Since SDRs have such clear functions, their day-to-day duties are usually predetermined.
+Since sales development reps have such clear functions, their day-to-day duties are usually predetermined.

 Establish contact with leads.